The Best UX Portfolio Website Builders Cover Image

 6. Make Your Portfolio Visually Pleasing and Consistent

-Even if you don’t have a background in visual design, your online UX portfolio should look aesthetically pleasing and be visually consistent.
-Why?
-As mentioned above, recruiters will judge your online UX portfolio like any other designed product.
+Even if you don’t have a background in visual design, your online UX portfolio should look aesthetically pleasing and be visually consistent, as—like we mentioned above—recruiters will judge your online UX portfolio like any other designed product, so looks and functionality are ultra-important.

-Thankfully, it’s easier than ever to create a visually pleasing website.
-If you’re not confident in your visual design skills, you can use a platform such as WordPress or Squarespace, which provides nicely designed templates.
+Thankfully, it’s easier than ever now to create a visually pleasing website, and if you’re not confident in your visual design skills, you can use a platform such as WordPress or Squarespace, which provides nicely designed templates.

 Pascal Strasche’s UX portfolio website page